 If you’re looking for a commercial smoker…

-If you’re running a catering business, own a restaurant or want to start producing smoked foods on an industrial scale, you’ll need to think fairly big.
-Not only this, but when catering an event, you don’t have as much time to monitor your smoker.
-It’s for this reason that digital smokers are very popular – you load up the racks and, using the digital display, can set the oven and smoke generator to do all the hard work for you.
+If you’re running a catering business, own a restaurant or want to start producing smoked foods for a crowd, you’ll need to think fairly big.
+Not only this, but when catering an event, you don’t have as much time to monitor a domestic smoker which is a little more hands on.
+It's for this reason that digital smokers are very popular – you load up the racks and, using the digital display, can set the oven and smoke generator to do all the hard work for you.